cyberphone/jws-ct/README.md

 - Signed objects can be *embedded* in other JSON objects since they conform to JSON

 ### On Line Demo
-If you want to test the signature scheme without any installation or downloading, a simple demo is currently available at: https://mobilepki.org/jws-jcs/home
+If you want to test the signature scheme without any installation or downloading, a demo is currently available at: https://mobilepki.org/jws-jcs/home

 ### Detailed Description